cometbft/cometbft/docs/architecture/adr-102-standalone-rpc.md

 ### Neutral

 - Optional feature, users will only use it if needed.
-- No privacy / security issues should arise since the data returned by the Standalone RPC will be the same as the current RPC.
+- No privacy / security issues should arise since the data returned by the **RPC Companion** will be the same as the current RPC.

 ## References